-Ulcerative colitis is a fairly common long term condition that causes inflammation in the colon.
-It is a form of inflammatory bowel disease (IBD) that is similar to Crohn’s disease.
+Ulcerative colitis (UC) is a form of inflammatory bowel disease (IBD) that is similar to Crohn’s disease.

-In this article, we cover the symptoms, risk factors, and possible causes of ulcerative colitis, as well as some treatment options.
+In this article, we cover the symptoms, risk factors, and possible causes of UC, as well as some treatment options.

-The first symptom of ulcerative colitis is usually diarrhea.
+The first symptom of UC is usually diarrhea.

-Diarrhea may begin slowly or suddenly.
+Stools become progressively looser, and some people may experience abdominal pain with cramps and a severe urge to pass stool.
+Diarrhea may begin slowly or suddenly and occur with blood and mucus.
 Symptoms depend on the extent and spread of inflammation.

 - abdominal pain